Microcephaly: Postnatal onset

 Genetic mutations cause most cases of microcephaly.
 Relationships have been found between autism, duplications of genes and macrocephaly on one side.
 On the other side, a relationship has been found between schizophrenia, deletions of genes and microcephaly.
 Several genes have been designated "MCPH" genes, after microcephalin (MCPH1), based on their role in brain size and primary microcephaly syndromes when mutated.
 In addition to microcephalin, these include WDR62 (MCPH2), CDK5RAP2 (MCPH3), KNL1 (MCPH4), ASPM (MCPH5), CENPJ (MCPH6), STIL (MCPH7), CEP135 (MCPH8), CEP152 (MCPH9), ZNF335 (MCPH10), PHC1 (MCPH11) and CDK6 (MCPH12).
 Moreover, an association has been established between common genetic variants within known microcephaly genes (such as MCPH1 and CDK5RAP2) and normal variation in brain structure as measured with magnetic resonance imaging (MRI)—i.e., primarily brain cortical surface area and total brain volume.

+Arbovirus

+Bites and stings from Arthropods can often be a cause of vector-borne diseases.
+These include mosquitoes, fleas, sand flies, lice, ticks, and mites that are hematophagous vectors.
+The Centers for Disease Control (CDC) stated that "mosquitoes kill more people than any other creature and considers that mosquitoes are "the most dangerous animals on earth".

 The spread of Aedes mosquito-borne Zika virus has been implicated in increasing levels of congenital microcephaly by the International Society for Infectious Diseases and the US Centers for Disease Control and Prevention.
 Zika can spread from a pregnant woman to her fetus.
 This can result in other severe brain malformations and birth defects.
 A study published in The New England Journal of Medicine has documented a case in which they found evidence of the Zika virus in the brain of a fetus that displayed the morphology of microcephaly.